russelljjarvis/teiili/docs/scripts/Getting started.md

 python3 -m models/synapse_models.py
 ```

-Have a look into our `examples` to see different use cases and tutorials.
+Have a look at our `examples` to see different use cases and tutorials.